Last Updated on June 8, 2022

 - As this field is becoming more popular, there of course will be more demand for professors.
 A sports law professor can help the next generation of sports professionals gain skills they need to be successful in their personal career, as well as helping their clients achieve their goals and ideal end results.

-How to Break in the Sports Law Industry
+How to Break into the Sport Law Industry

 Of course, law school is an obvious first step.
 But choosing the right school is crucial.
 If you are looking to work only in a certain market (New York for example), then it would be wise to narrow your search on New York schools, as a degree from a New York University will likely bring with it connections in the New York area.
 However, these connections do not come in the form of names and phone numbers on the back of your expensive degree.
 You need to work for them, which brings us to the next tactic.